micmon81/micmon81/README.md

 Software engineer
 -----------------

-10+ years of experience, mostly in Microsoft technologies but not only :)
+10+ years of experience, mostly in Microsoft technologies (.net, c#, sql, azure) but not only :)

 * 🌍  I'm based in Portugal
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/michaelmontalvao/)